Learn how uranium is mined, milled and processed at Cameco

 Video courtesy of How It's Made, a Discovery Communications, Science Channel program

+We have interests in tier-one mining and milling operations that have the licensed capacity to produce more than 30 million pounds (our share) of uranium concentrates annually, backed by more than 469 million pounds (our share) of proven and probable mineral reserves.
 Our operations and projects are diversified by geography and deposit type, backed up by extensive mineral reserves and resources.
 All of Cameco's operations demonstrate the company's high standards for safety, health and environmental performance.

 Cameco and its predecessor companies have been mining uranium for more than 60 years.
 We have extensive knowledge of all aspects of uranium mining and are global leaders in exploration, mine engineering, environmental protection, and worker health and safety.

 Most of Cameco's operating experience is in the Athabasca Basin of northern Saskatchewan, home to the world's largest, high-grade uranium deposits.
 Mining in this area presents geological, technical and logistical challenges that Cameco has effectively managed using innovative methods such as raise boring and jet boring.

 Cameco is also a leader in low-cost in situ recovery (ISR) mining.
 We use ISR methods at our uranium operations in the United States and Kazakhstan.

 Click to show or hide locations: